Back to top

 Scenario Outcome Device status

 Devices with a Knox Suite license and available license seats.
-Devices will be activated with advanced profile functionality during the Out of Box Experience flow.
+Devices will be activated with advanced functionality during the Out of Box Experience flow.
 Enrolled

 Devices with a Knox Suite license and unavailable license seats.
-Devices will not be activated with advanced profile functionality.
+Devices will not be activated with advanced functionality.
 Enrolled (restricted)

 After assigning a regular profile on the console, you must factory reset the device to apply the regular profile settings to the device.